b2220765049/DeepFakeProject/README.md

 ## Notes

 *   Many scripts have hardcoded paths and parameters.
 You will need to adjust these according to your setup and specific experiments.
-*   The project seems to be a research testbed, so some scripts might be experimental or specific to certain explorations.
+*   The project is research testbed, so some scripts might be experimental or specific to certain explorations.
 *   Ensure your GPU has enough VRAM for training larger models, especially 3D CNNs and Transformers.